ČSA Flight 548: Victims

 There were 23 people on board the airplane: 18 passengers and 5 crew members.
 All 23 people were killed in the crash.
 The passengers consisted of 10 Chinese people, six Czech people and two Bolivian people.
 The pilot of the flight was Josef Plechatý.

 Among the passengers were five people from the Czechoslovak ice hockey team TJ Baník Chomutov ZJF (now called Piráti Chomutov) and a reporter, playing in the highest national league, the Czechoslovak Extraliga.
 The team was on return after playing international matches in Switzerland.
 The team booked in a flight earlier, but the team was asked to give up some seats of their return flight.
 The six who changed to this flight were the club's founders, Stanislav Vaisochr, the chairman of the physical education unit Jan Výborný, goalkeeper Miroslav Pašek and forwards Zdeněk Nový and Ondřej Borovička and a reporter.
-Two of the three players were also players of the Czechoslovakia men's national ice hockey team: the 34 year old goalkeeper Miroslav Pašek and the 25 year old defender Zdeněk Nový.
+Two of the three players were also players of the Czechoslovakia men's national ice hockey team: the 34 year old Pašek and the 25 year old Nový.

 The ten Chinese people were members of the China National Opera from Beijing.
 They were on return to China after an opera tour in Latin America and Western Europe.